 Welcome to www.bible73.com!
-Here you can download free software
+Here you will find free software

 containing the following:

-1. The Douay-Rheims translation of the Bible, along with the notes by Bishop Richard Challoner.
+1. The Douay-Rheims version of the Bible, along with the notes by Bishop Richard Challoner.
 (Why this version?)

 3. Cross-references between verses.

-4. A concordance that lets you look up any single word or multiple words.
+4. A concordance that lets you look up any single word or several words.
+(What's a concordance?)

 1. Tap or click

-to your computer, smartphone, or Android tablet.
-The software was last updated
+to your computer, smartphone, or Android or Windows tablet.
+The software was last updated on 2016-May-09.

-3. Then simply tap, double click, or point your browser to bible.htm to start
+3. Then simply tap or double click bible.htm, or point your browser to it, to start

 My name is John Herro, and you can reach me at